netlopa/smart4pchallenge/README.md

 This project was made with Java 8 with the Spring Boot framework and Maven for the Backend part.

-The frontend part was done with Angular 8
+The frontend part was done with Angular 8 (you can find the source code in ./src/main/resources/frontend )

 ## How to run the application (standalone)